 - Judging vs. Perceiving

-How a person uses information they have processed and structures their life.
+How a person uses information they have processed to structure their life and actions.

-The four axes comprising of a person's personality merely explains the how of what they do, not the how or why.
+The four axes comprising of a person's personality merely explains the how and why of what they do.
 It does not measure their intelligence, morality, confidence, or abilities.
 For example, one type is just as capable of rescuing a stranger or committing murder as the next type.
 Individuals must still be judged and evaluated as individuals.
 Personality type is just one piece of the puzzle.
+Behavioural typing is also a bit different than cognitive typing.
+Behavioural typing focuses on what you do, while cognitive typing focuses on why you did it.

 - An Overview of the Sixteen Types